nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `err` {Error}

-Closes the specified `writeStream`.
+Closes `writeStream`.
 Optionally accepts a callback that will be executed once the `writeStream` is closed.